-Line 35 - Individual retirement account deduction
+Line 31 - IRA deduction

-Enter in Column A the Individual Retirement Account (IRA) deduction reported on your federal 1040, line 32, or 1040A, line 17.
+Enter in Column A the Individual Retirement Account (IRA) deduction reported on your federal Form 1040, line 32, or Form 1040A, line 17.
 Enter in Column B an adjustment (based on your Indiana compensation) for the amount you paid into the IRA (provided you qualify for the deduction for federal tax purposes).
 Compensation includes wages, salaries, commissions, tips, professional fees, bonuses and other amounts you received for providing personal services.